 Paddington Interchange with Hammersmith & City Line

 A lot of complaints have been received about the new Circle/H & C station at Paddington.
-Whereas it used to be possible to cross between Platforms 13/14 (GWR suburban) and platforms 15/16 (Underground) in under a minute it now takes at least five minutes by a long circuitous route passing through two gatelines to get from one side of a locked passage to the other side.
+Whereas it used to be possible to cross between Platforms 13/14 (GWR suburban) and platforms 15/16 (Underground) in under a minute it now takes at least five minutes by a circuitous route passing through two gatelines to get from one side of a locked passage to the other side.
 This can result in missed connections at other main line stations because the extra time has not been allowed for.
-What is needed is a new transfer deck connecting all the platforms, and complete removal of the redundant Victorian cab ramps.
+What is needed is a new transfer deck connecting all the platforms on the paid side, and complete removal of the redundant Victorian cab ramps.

-We welcome electrification of the Thames Valley services between Paddington and Didcot / Newbury, and the Great Western Main Line to Cardiff (electrification from Appleford to Oxford has been shelved pending four-tracking of the railway).
+We welcome electrification of the Thames Valley services between Paddington and Didcot Parkway / Newbury, and to Cardiff via Bristol Parkway (electrification from Appleford to Oxford has been shelved pending a decision on four-tracking the railway).
 We are disappointed that after the sensible decision had been taken to extend electrification to the Thams Valley branches, Basingstoke and Swansea, it was reversed by the government.
-Electrification to Bath and Bristol TM was also curtailed at Thingley Junction.
+Electrification to Bristol TM via Bath was also curtailed at Thingley Junction.

 Western Rail Link to Heathrow